Broccoli Salad Recipe

 Step 3: Add the Mix-Ins

-To the bowl with the broccoli, add the crumbled bacon, chopped green onions, raisins, and sunflower seeds.
-Toss lightly to distribute everything.
+In the bowl with the broccoli, mixed in the crumbled bacon, the sliced green onions, the sunflower seeds and lighty mix to combine.

 Step 4: Make the Dressing